ArunaBisht/Blockchain_Application/README.md

 # Blockchain Application

-This is an application build upon blockchain-based ledger system in a decentralized system and with a user-friendly web interface.
+This is an application builT upon blockchain-based ledger system in a decentralized system and with a user-friendly web interface.
 This ledger would allow banks to conduct financial transactions ie.transfer money between senders and receivers and to verify the integrity of the data in the ledger.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------